nanddeepn/nanddeepn.github.io/_posts/2018-08-21-spfx-provision-sharepoint-assets.md

     ![](/media/2018-08-21-spfx-provision-sharepoint-assets/04.png)

 7. When installation finishes, refresh the page.
-The site should have “SPFx List” provisioned.
+The site should have "SPFx List" provisioned.

     ![](/media/2018-08-21-spfx-provision-sharepoint-assets/05.png)